 Our session fees with our Level III independently licensed staff are: $135 for initial assessment appts, which includes a mental health evaluation and discussion with you about identified mental health needs, and $130 for your subsequent therapy visits.

 Our session fees with our Level II provisionally licensed staff are: $110 for initial assessment appts, which includes a mental health evaluation and discussion with you about identified mental health needs, and $95for your subsequent therapy visits.

 Our session fees with our Level I student interns are: $60 for advanced student intern visits (completion of internship hours and within 1 semester of graduation) and $25 for student intern visits (may in in 1st or 2nd year of academic programming and completing internship hours).

 Our Level III independently licensed staff accept Anthem BCBS, Aetna, Cigna and United Healthcare.

-Our Level II provisionally licensed staff accept Cigna and Medicaid/ CCHA Region 7.
+Our Level II provisionally licensed staff accept Cigna.

-Our Level I Student Interns do not accept commercial insurance and accept clients with Medicaid coverage later in their internships.
-Please contact our office to inquire about intern availability including availability to schedule with new Medicaid clients.
+Our Level I Student Interns do not accept commercial insurance and accept Cigna later in their internships (advanced interns).
+Please contact our office to inquire about intern availability.

 Mindfulness is a skill and a type of meditation.
 It is being in the present moment, letting go of judgment, acknowledging what is.
 It is a new perspective, one that may be foreign to you now.
 From this place of mindfulness, you will achieve more clarity, balance and peace.
 You will be able to make decisions and behave differently.
 Mindfulness is not about control.
 It is about acceptance.
 If you can accept what you feel, acknowledge urges and temptations, you can explore the impact of all of this on your life.
 This will change your decision-making, setting off a new chain of behavior through detached awareness so that you can change your life!